nutanix-cloud-native/opendocs/docs/gpt-in-a-box/overview.md

-# Nutanix GPT-in-a-Box Documentation
+# Nutanix GPT-in-a-Box 1.0 Documentation

-Welcome to the official home dedicated to documenting how to run Nutanix GPT-in-a-Box.
-Nutanix GPT-in-a-Box is a new turnkey solution that includes everything needed to build AI-ready infrastructure.
-Here, you'll find information and code to run Nutanix GPT-in-a-Box on Virtual Machines or Kubernetes Clusters.
+Welcome to the official home dedicated to documenting how to run Nutanix GPT-in-a-Box 1.0.
+Nutanix GPT-in-a-Box 1.0 is a turnkey solution that includes everything needed to build AI-ready infrastructure.
+Here, you'll find information and code to run Nutanix GPT-in-a-Box 1.0 on Virtual Machines or Kubernetes Clusters.

 This new solution includes: